 However, seeing a large crocodile being roasted on a barbecue is certainly eye catching.
 Therefore, of all the exotic Vietnamese foods it was certainly the most visually striking.

 There are many varieties of strange Vietnamese foods and drinks to try in Vietnam.
 Wild and exotic food such as coffee made from cat dung, snake meat, duck embryo, raw blood soup and mice meat would be included on the list of strange food in Vietnam.
 Also, I read somewhere that goat testicles in Vietnamese rice wine is another way to increase sexual stamina?
 It probably tastes better than the snake and scorpion version.

-However, these exotic Vietnamese foods listed above as far as I choose to go down the dark and winding path of strange food to try in Vietnam.
+However, these exotic Vietnamese foods listed above are as far as I am willing to go down the dark and winding path of strange food to try in Vietnam.